-She prepared for me a banquet of divine delicacies and sumptuous wines.
+She prepared a banquet of divine delicacies and sumptuous wines.
 The sweetness of the earth became sublime.
-Those tastes from her lips I would come to name with savory sounds, and in her presence I would forever remain.
-Subjugated.
+At her table of fanciful flavors given savory sounds, Forever I remain, subjugated.

 From Fungi to Fleur de Lys

 La pourriture rhymes with la nourriture and la confiture.
 Rot is only a day away from food that nourishes, from jams that delight.
 The French have ennobled rot, not only by their use of pourriture noble to produce divine sweet wines, but also through cheeses in fifty shades of blue (roquefort, saint-augure, bleu d'auvergne, bleu de bresse, fourme d'ambert, bleu de Jex, bleu des Causses, etc).